gemmadanks/gemmadanks.github.io/_posts/2022-12-28-technosignatures-literature-roundup.md

   - [Interstellar communications by optical masers][schwartz-townes-1961-notes]
 -	Kardashev NS: [Transmission of Information by Extraterrestrial Civilizations.][kardashev-1964-paper] Soviet Astronomy 1964, 8:217.
   - [Kardashev classification scheme for extraterrestrial civilisations][kardashev-1964-notes]
+- Drake FD: [THE RADIO SEARCH FOR INTELLIGENT EXTRATERRESTRIAL LIFE.][drake-1965-paper] In Current Aspects of Exobiology. .
+Elsevier; 1965:323–345.
+  - [The Drake Equation][drake-1965-notes]

 # Technosignature papers to-read
-2. Drake FD: THE RADIO SEARCH FOR INTELLIGENT EXTRATERRESTRIAL LIFE.
-In Current Aspects of Exobiology. .
-Elsevier; 1965:323–345.
 3. Dixon RS: A search strategy for finding extraterrestrial radio beacons.
 Icarus 1973, 20:187–199.
 4. The Staff at the National Astronomy: The Arecibo message of November, 1974.
 Icarus 1975, 26:462–466.
 5. Oliver B M: Rationale for the water hole.
 Acta Astronautica 1979, 6:71–79.